mosTavassoli/PULSeBS-HEROKU/README.md

 ## Screenshot

-These are some snapshots of this WebApp; for utilizing the App entirely, you can do "docker-compose up" to run it.
+These are some snapshots of this WebApp; for utilizing the App entirely, you can do "docker-compose up".

 #### Login Page